jenazads/Jenazads.github.io/_posts/2017-05-06-Installing-i3-Tiling-Window-Manager.md

 ---
 layout: post
 title:  "Installing i3, a Tiling Window Manager for light Environments."
+subtitle: Here I'll show you a light desktop environment to save the RAM consume.
 date:   2017-05-06 04:05:12 -0500
 categories: Window_Manager
 ---